NoahSaso/cosmodal/README.md

   imageUrl: string
   // If this wallet client uses WalletConnect.
   isWalletConnect: boolean
   // If this wallet should be selected for mobile web.
+It will not be
+  // shown in the selector modal.
+It will autoconnect in mobile web.
   isMobileWeb: boolean
   // A function that returns an instantiated wallet client, with
   // walletConnect passed if `isWalletConnect` is true.